Cross-Cultural Psychology MSc

 Foundations of Cross-Cultural Psychology

-Main topics of study: controversies in defining culture; assessing culture; the development of cross-cultural dimensions (individualism/collectivism, the work of the Chinese Culture Connection, Trompenaars model, Inglehart's work, Schwartz's value circumplex) and a critique of cultural dimensions; the self-concept across cultures; emotion and motivation across cultures.
+Main topics of study: controversies in defining and assessing culture; the development of cross-cultural dimensions ( e.g. individualism/collectivism, Schwartz's value circumplex, social axioms) and a critique of cultural dimensions; ecological origins of culture; the self-concept and gender across cultures; cognition; emotion, and motivation across cultures.

 Advanced Topics in Cross-Cultural Psychology

-Main topics of study: cultural variations in inter-group relations; national stereotypes; perception; bilingualism; theory of mind; well-being and happiness; personal relationships; acculturation; health and social change; cultural neuroscience; conceptions of the supernatural across cultures.
+Main topics of study: cultural variations in inter-group relations; ethnic identity; social behaviour and morality; competition; development and socialization, culture and aesthetics; bilingualism; well-being and happiness; personal relationships; acculturation; cultural transmission and reproduction; conceptions of the supernatural across cultures.